bmartini/vpw-testbench/docs/index.md

 This tutorial will walk though creating a testbench for controlling a simple BRAM module.

+## A. Simple Low Level BRAM interaction

+Using the low-level interface provided by the *dut* object.
+Module input ports have their values assigned in a non-blocking manner with the *prep* function and the clock progressed on cycle with the *tick* function.

-## A. Simple Mid Level BRAM interaction
+## B. Simple Mid Level BRAM interaction

 Using the mid-level interface provided by the *vpw* package, functions are created to more easily set the values of the modules inputs.
 The values are